A stochastic Burgers equation from a class of microscopic interactions

 with

-in $L^2(\mathbb{ P}_{\nu_\rho})$ as $n\uparrow\infty$ and $\varepsilon\downarrow 0$.
-Here, $G$ is a function in the Schwarz class, $\tau_x$ is the $x$-shift operator, $V$ is a mean-zero function with the property that the derivative of its `tilted mean' $\varphi_{V}(z)$ vanishes at $z=\rho$ (cf. definition near \eqref{varphi_derivatives}).
-Given such a replacement principle (cf. Subsection \ref{BG_statement} for precise statements), one can prove the sequence $\Y^{n,\gamma}_t$ is tight and derive martingale problem characterizations of limit points as desired.
+in $L^2(\mathbb{ P}_{\nu_\rho})$ as $n\uparrow\infty$ and $\varepsilon \downarrow0$.
+Here, $G$ is a function in the Schwarz class, $\tau_x$ is the $x$-shift operator, $V$ is a mean-zero function with the property that the derivative of its ``tilted mean'' $\varphi _{V}(z)$ vanishes at $z=\rho$ [cf. definition near \eqref {varphi_derivatives}].
+Given such a replacement principle (cf. Section~\ref{BG_statement} for precise statements), one can prove the sequence $\Y^{n,\gamma}_t$ is tight and derive martingale formulations of limit points as desired.

-The case $\gamma = 1/2$ is the most difficult since there is no spatial averaging at all.
-However, there is much cancelation with respect to the time integral which helps to prove the replacement needed.
-We show the cases $1/2<\gamma\leq 1$ would follow from the $\gamma=1/2$ replacement.
-A similar replacement for symmetric simple exclusion, using specific duality methods, was performed in \cite{Assing_replacement}.
+The case $\gamma=1/2$ is the most difficult since there is no spatial averaging at all.
+However, there is much cancelation with respect to the time integral which helps to prove the estimate needed.
+We show the cases $1/2<\gamma\leq1$ would follow from the $\gamma= 1/2$ replacement.
+A similar replacement for symmetric simple exclusion, using specific duality methods, was performed in \cite{Assingreplacement}.

 The method given here, in our general framework, is quite different.
 The main idea is to use an involved $H_{-1}$ renormalization scheme to bound errors in the replacement.
-Such a scheme makes good use of three assumed ingredients (cf. precise statements (R), (G), (EE) in Subsection \ref{notation}): First, the measure $\nu_\rho$ is invariant with respect to all asymmetric and symmetric versions of the process, the main reason for the `gradient dynamics' condition.
-Second, a spectral gap lower bound for the symmetric process localized on a interval $\Lambda_\ell$ with width $\ell$ and $\sum_{x\in \Lambda_\ell}\eta(x)$ particles which, after averaging with respect to $\nu_\rho$, is of order $O(\ell^{-2})$.
-Also, third, an `equivalence of ensembles' estimate holds with respect to canonical $\nu_\rho(\cdot | \sum_{|x|\leq \ell}\eta(x) = k)$ and grand canonical $\nu_\rho$ measures.
+Such a scheme makes good use of three assumed ingredients [cf. precise statements (R), (G), (EE) in Section~\ref{notation}]: First, the measure $\nu_\rho$ is invariant with respect to all asymmetric and symmetric versions of the process, the main reason for the ``gradient dynamics'' condition.
+Second, a spectral gap lower bound for the symmetric process localized on a interval $\Lambda_\ell$ with width $\ell$ and $\sum_{x\in\Lambda_\ell }\eta(x)$ particles which, after averaging with respect to $\nu_\rho$, is of order $O(\ell^{-2})$.
+Also, third, an ``equivalence of ensembles'' estimate holds with respect to canonical $\nu_\rho(\cdot| \sum_{|x|\leq\ell}\eta(x) = k)$ and grand canonical $\nu_\rho$ measures.